davidbau/ganseeing/README.md

 ## Mode-dropping and the problem of visualizing omissions

-Visualizing the omissions of an image generator is an interesting problem.
-We address it in two ways.
+We visualizing the omissions of an image generator in two ways.

    1. We visualize omissions within the *distribution* of images.
    2. We visualize omissions within *individual* images.